C2SM/git-course/advanced/slides/slides.md

 You will review each other's pull requests, so **work in pairs**.

 <!--
-- Organise pairs before explaining anything else - make sure nobody is left without a partner
+- Organize pairs before explaining anything else - make sure nobody is left without a partner
   - Anyone lacking a GitHub account needs one now
 - About 30 minutes - exercise most likely to overrun
 - Two logistics points to state clearly:
   - Clone the fork somewhere outside `advanced_git` - avoids colliding with the morning's practice repositories
-  - They'll need to authenticate when pushing - sort out SSH key or token now if missing
+  - They will need to authenticate when pushing - set up an SSH key or token now if missing
-- Protect the review half - it's what people skip when time runs short
+- Protect the review half - it is what people skip when time runs short
   - Leaving a real comment on a colleague's PR is the whole point of pairing -->